 Dr. Anisha I. Patel is an Associate Professor in the Division of General Pediatrics at Stanford University.
 Dr. Patel earned a medical degree at the University of North Carolina at Chapel Hill, completed a residency and chief residency in pediatrics at Stanford University, a fellowship in the Robert Wood Johnson Clinical Scholars Program at UCLA and a post-doctoral fellowship in the Philip R. Lee Institute for Health Policy Studies at UCSF.
 Dr. Patel practices general pediatrics at the Gardner Packard Children's Health Center.

-Associate Professor - Med Center Line, Pediatrics - General Pediatrics
+Associate Professor - University Medical Line, Pediatrics - General Pediatrics

 Member, Stanford Diabetes Research Center (2018 - Present)

 Residency: Stanford University Pediatric Residency (2005) CA

 Board Certification: American Board of Pediatrics, Pediatrics (2005)

 MSHS, University of California, Los Angeles, Health Services (2008)

 MD, University of North Carolina, Chapel Hill, Medicine (2002)